Anchorage Alaska Wrongful Death Frequent Questions

 - Page 1

-Who Can File a Wrongful Death Suit in Alaska?
+Parties Eligible to Pursue a Wrongful Death Suit in Alaska

 According to Alaska’s wrongful death statute, claims must be brought by the personal representative of the deceased individual’s estate.